yireo/Yireo_GoogleTagManager2/INSTALL.md

 Next, install our module using the following command:

-    composer require yireo/magento2-googletagmanager2
+    composer require tagging/gtm

 Next, install the new module into Magento itself:

-    bin/magento module:enable Yireo_GoogleTagManager2
+    bin/magento module:enable Tagging_GTM
+    bin/magento setup:upgrade
     bin/magento cache:clean

-There is no need to run `setup:upgrade` because this module does not require a database upgrade.
+Please note `setup:upgrade` is required as of version 1.0.6 because we have added a new column in the database.

 ## Instructions for manual copy
 We recommend `composer` to install this package.
 Also, the method described here is not supported.
 If you are less knowledgeable on how to install extensions, use `composer` instead.
 If you want a manual copy instead, these are the steps.

 Download a ZIP of this repository.
 Extract the files.
-Upload the files to the folder `app/code/Yireo/GoogleTagManager2` of your site.
+Upload the files to the folder `app/code/Tagging/GTM` of your site.

 Next, install the new module into Magento itself:

-    bin/magento module:enable Yireo_GoogleTagManager2
+    bin/magento module:enable Tagging_GTM
+    bin/magento setup:upgrade
     bin/magento cache:clean

 ## Removing the extension